What Kind of Flour is Used to Make Roux

 Roux is that essential part that makes every stew hearty and delicious.
 This combination of flower and fat improves the flavor and the texture of your dish and helps make the ultimate comfort food we all crave, especially now when colder days have arrived.

 Making roux can be confusing to those new in the kitchen.
-However, it’s quite simple to make proper roux when you follow the basic principles of it.
+However, it’s pretty simple to make proper roux when you follow the basic principles of it.
 Below, we will help clarify the confusion and answer all the common questions about making a roux.

-Can You Use Self Rising Flour to Make a Roux?
+Can You Use Self-Rising Flour to Make a Roux?

-Self-rising flour contains salt and leavening agents such as baking powder that causes bread and other baked goods to rise beautifully.
+Self-rising flour contains salt and leavening agents such as baking powder that cause bread and other baked goods to rise beautifully.
 Because of these ingredients, it is believed that self-rising flour affects the flavor of the roux.

 More importantly, if you’re in the middle of making a stew and you don’t have any regular four on hand, it’s only logical to use the one you do have instead.
 You will hardly notice any difference in taste and texture.
 You might as well give it a try and see for yourself.